kasvith/kache/README.md

 ### Installing `mage`
 `mage` is the build tool we use for build kache.
 To install `mage`
- - Run `go get -u -d github.com/magefile/mage`
+ - Run `go get -u github.com/magefile/mage`
  - For a proper installation refer [official documentation](https://github.com/magefile/mage "official documentation")

 ## Setting up workspace